amcneil36/amcneil36.github.io/blogs/prioritization.md

 Now, the product owner is able to look at the business value points of the work that needs to be done.
 The product owner could go off of these business value points to determine which work to work on in which order.
 However, going off of business value points alone is not enough information for the product owner to be able to prioritize work.

 ## Estimates
 Suppose a user story A has twice as much business value as user story B. We should do user story A first, right?
 Not necessarily.
 What if user story A is predicted to take four times longer than user story B?
 We may want to do user story B first in that case.
+So the product owner needs to have some knowledge about how long a user story might take in order to prioritize it.
+Which people are most likely going to have the best guess about how long the work will take?
+The people doing the work.
+This will be the developers.

+So the developers can take a look at the user stories and assign story points to the work based on how long they think the work will take.
+If story A is predicted to take twice as long as story B, then that means that story A is going to be twice as many story points as story B.